 After two sets of strength, we’re all pretty tired, and energized Ãƒâ€šÃ‚Â I also find that the girls love the role playing and it’s a great way for them to get some attention from mommy. Ãƒâ€šÃ‚Â

-Ooops Gotta go – the kids are starting to fight… Ãƒâ€šÃ‚Â Time for me to play Fitness Class!Thanks for stopping by,
+Ooops Gotta go – the kids are starting to fight… Ãƒâ€šÃ‚Â Time for me to play Fitness Class!All the best in health and fitness,

 Follow my Featured Recipes board on Pinterest for great family friendly recipes.